baltimoreheritage/civil-rights-heritage/confederate-memory.md

 The Baltimore Confederate Associated reportedly struggled to sustain the institution through private contributions and campaigned for state support throughout the 1890s.

 In 1890, the Maryland chapter of the Society for Confederate Veterans convened at the Carrollton Hotel at Maryland Hall at Mulberry and Cathedral Streets in a ceremony presided over by [Gen. Bradley T. Johnson](https://en.wikipedia.org/wiki/Bradley_Tyler_Johnson).

 The evening included a eulogy for Jefferson Davis that concluded:

-> ”Confederates in arms for Southern rights were Davis, Lee and Jackson, heroes of the nineteenth century.
+> “Confederates in arms for Southern rights were Davis, Lee and Jackson, heroes of the nineteenth century.
 They will live through the chronicles of time, when the bones of their enemies shall be graceless and their names anathematized.
 These men lived, fought and died for the ‘lost cause,’ and with the love and fear of God in their hearts.
 But in the affections of the people, and in every nook, corner and crag of the Southern country, shall live proofs of their heroism, which neither time nor vandalism can destroy or obliterate.
 Monuments may cover the entire face of the country and quarries may be exhausted to blot out memories of the past, but heroism lives forever.”

+**Note:** what was the ceremony? was it just to mark the death of Davis? did they regularly have ceremonies, and did they have them in Baltimore?
+Was the Maryland chapter large and did have a lot of participation from Baltimoreans?

-In 1893, Baltimore sent a delegation to Lexington, Virginia to attend the unveiling of a monument to Stonewall Jackson on July 21—led by General George H. Steuart, chief marshal of the Confederate Society from Maryland, on a special train from Camden Station.
-An account of the sculpture published in \_The Sun\_noted: “The letters “U.S.” on the hilt of the sword seem out of place, and cause comment here.”
+In 1893, local Confederate veteran organized a delegation from Baltimore to Lexington, Virginia to attend the unveiling of a monument to Stonewall Jackson on July 21—led by General George H. Steuart, chief marshal of the Confederate Society from Maryland, on a special train from Camden Station.
+An account of the sculpture published in _The Sun_ noted: “The letters “U.S.” on the hilt of the sword seem out of place, and cause comment here [in Lexington].”
 In November 1897, the United Daughters of the Confederacy held their fourth annual conference in Baltimore bringing together delegates from 140 chapters across the country.

 ## February 1899: Baltimore City Council approves resolution supporting the erection of a Confederate monument in Druid Hill Park